gferhpc/supercomputing.tue.nl/docs/documentation/kb/articles/umbrella/6-memory-requirement.md

 - **Can I use both `--mem` and `--mem-per-cpu`?**

     No. Slurm will error if both are provided; use one or the other.

-- **What happens if I always reserve way more RAM than I need?
-At least my jobs will always run...**

-    Short answer: you'll shoot yourself in the foot: Slurm will let your jobs wait in the queue longer.

-    Long answer: whenever Slurm can start a new job, it must decide which job from the queue it will take: yours, or that of another user?
-To this end Slurm calculates all queued jobs' priorities based on the historical resource requests (including memory) of their respective owners.
-If you have recently requested more resources than the average user, your priority will drop below that of the average user, which ensures all users get to fairly share the cluster.

 **Remember:** Always request only what you need.
 Overestimating memory reduces overall cluster efficiency.
 Underestimating may cause job failures.